utilityresearchlab/desktop-biofibers-spinning/README.md

 - 3D Print the parts as listed in the BoM.
 Unless otherwise noted in the BoM Description/Notes, all 3D printed parts should be printed using PLA, 20% infill, 0.2 mm Layer height.
 The default "quality" setting in Prusa Slicer for the MK3S+/mini+ should be sufficient.
 The printed parts are shown in the color tan in the diagram above.

 - Download the [CAD Assembly for Fusion 360](https://drive.google.com/drive/folders/1Qh19Er5d5Sq22oTk4Mabvu63gKj0vlPQ?usp=sharing) for assembly guidance and connect with us on Discord (see info below)
-- Follow the Electronics Wiring Diagram
+- Follow the [Electronics Wiring Diagram](https://github.com/utilityresearchlab/desktop-biofibers-spinning/blob/main/hardware/electronics-assembly/biofibers-electronics-wiring-diagram-v1.0.1.jpg)  alongside the [RAMPS 1.4 Schematic](https://osoyoo.com/wp-content/uploads/2016/07/Schematic-1.png)

 ![Electronics Wiring Diagram for the Biofibers Machine](https://github.com/utilityresearchlab/desktop-biofibers-spinning/blob/main/hardware/electronics-assembly/biofibers-electronics-wiring-diagram-v1.0.1.jpg)

 ## Using the Machine